 Rates Currently Trending:

-Mortgage rates are moving sideways so far today.
+Mortgage rates are trending lower so far today.
 Last week the MBS market

 Today's Rate Forecast: